Why Training Is Important For Your New Employees

 - They can familiarize themselves with the requirements of their position.

-Now that we have determined how important it is to invest in new hire training let’s look at what checklists you can develop to ensure a successful onboarding experience.
+Now that we know why training is important for employees, especially new hires let’s look at what checklists you can develop to ensure a successful onboarding experience.
 Preparing training checklists ensures that you don’t miss anything and that your new hire will feel welcome and safe.
 This starts from before your new employee’s first day and can continue for up to six months or a year after their starting date.

 Before your new employee’s first day